Global sensitivity analysis informed model reduction and selection applied to a Valsalva maneuver model: Methods

-\item {\it GSA on the reduced model} is conducted (again) to test that all parameter influence indices are above the threshold, i.e., to test if all parameters are influential.
-This step is necessary since model reduction can cause new parameters to be pushed below the noninfluential threshold. \end{enumerate} Steps (b)-(d) are repeated iteratively until the system has no more noninfluential parameters.
+\item {\it GSA on the reduced model} is conducted to test if all parameters are influential.
+This step is necessary since model reduction can change the relative ranking of parameter influence and result in some parameters becoming noninfluential. \end{enumerate} Steps (b)-(d) are repeated iteratively until the system has no noninfluential parameters.
+At any point, there may be cases where one could remove one parameter over another, creating branches of reduced models.